America Says: Main rounds

-The second round is played the same way, with 200 points given for each correct answer and a 2,000-point bonus for all seven.
-Likewise, the third round is played for 300 points per answer and 3,000 bonus points for all seven.
-The team on the viewer's left starts the first two rounds, the team that is ahead after two rounds starts the third round (the team on the left starts the third round if there is a tie).
-The round ends immediately if the trailing team can no longer catch their opponents.
-The team with the most points after all three rounds wins $1,000 and the chance to play for $15,000 in the bonus round.

 In the event of a tie after the third round, a tiebreaker is played between the team captains.
 The first letter of the top answer is shown, and then the question is shown.
 The first captain to buzz in is given the chance to answer.
 If the answer given is correct, that captain wins the game for his or her team.
 If the answer given is incorrect, then the other team wins automatically.

 On October 29, 2019, "The Canadians" (Ayumi Iizuka, Doug Morency, David Ivkovic, and Paul 'PK' Kingston) became the first team to complete a perfect game, amassing 10,400 points in three perfect rounds of 1,700 points, 3,400 points, and 5,100 points (plus a 200-point steal although missing 3 additional opportunities for steals), and went on to win the bonus round in 39 seconds.